DocumaticAI/doculog/technical_doc.md

 This function parses command line arguments.
 It sets the logger and updates path to the project if a path is given in the command line arguments.
+If a 'v' flag is given it prints the version number.
 It then generates the changelog.
 ```